Joe Mercer (jockey): 1960s

 Despite winning his jockey championship with Henry Cecil, it was his relationship with the West Ilsley stable under Dick Hern for which he is most famous.
 Hern took over as trainer at West Ilsley at the end of 1962 on the retirement of Jack Colling, and there was no question he would remain in place on Hern's takeover.
 The stable was endowed with several top owner-breeders and was now owned by John Jacob Astor (then known as Jakie Astor, and later as Sir John Astor), who with his brother Lord Astor provided most of the horse firepower.

-During the early years of the Hern/Mercer partnership they had most success with a series of stayers, the best of which was probably Grey of Falloden who won several stakes races (the Doncaster Cup and Henry II Stakes) but also won the 1964 Cesarewitch Handicap with a then record weight of 9stone 6pounds.
+During the early years of the Hern/Mercer partnership they won races with a series of stayers, including Grey of Falloden who won several stakes races (the Doncaster Cup and Henry II Stakes) but also won the 1964 Cesarewitch Handicap with a then record weight of 9stone 6pounds.
 The following year the stable hit top form and won both the English St. Leger Stakes and Irish St. Leger Stakes with Provoke (owned by Jakie) and Craighouse (owned by Lord Astor: William Astor, 3rd Viscount Astor) respectively.
 In both 1964 and 1965 Mercer rode 108 winners in Britain.

-Everything looked set for a wonderful 1966 when an equine virus hit the stable and the horses were just not well enough to be competitive.
+In 1966, an equine virus hit the stable, affecting the horses' performance.
 In 1967 there appeared to be some remission and the stable won 60 races.
 With this support from his own yard Mercer looked set to gain his first Jockey Championship.
 However having a comfortable lead mid-August he broke several vertebrae in a fall on a spare ride at Folkestone Racecourse.
 He was sidelined for the last two and a half months of the season.
 1967 saw two future Classic possibles emerge in Remand and La Mome, but more importantly the Queen (Elizabeth II) first began to send horses to be trained by Dick Hern, thus initiating Mercer's tenure as a Royal Jockey.
 (However, for a few years another Royal Trainer Ian Balding did continue to use in addition Geoff Lewis and Lester Piggott).
 At the end of the 1967 season another important owner-breeder Brook Holliday began to send his horses to Hern, who had previously been the private trainer to his father (Major Lionel Holliday) at Newmarket.